 The financial crisis has demonstrated that a strong financial infrastructure is important for society as a whole.
 Banks are essential to the economy because they facilitate access to capital, investment, payments and other transactions.

 Since 2007, we have addressed the broader aspects of our value creation in what we define as our economic footprint.
 Our various interactions with stakeholders and the communities where we operate create mutual value.
 This value can take the form of the sound advice that we give our customers, the knowledge that our employees bring to work, or the skills we help build in our financial literacy programme.
 The economic stakeholder model shows these interactions and how mutual value is created:

 Shareholders provide risk capital for the Group to develop its business and are rewarded through dividends and capital appreciation.
 Because of our participation in the Danish state guarantee scheme, however, the Group was not allowed to pay dividends or repurchase shares for a period of two years.
 Therefore, no dividends were paid to shareholders in 2010.

 Financial services are vital to our customers’ ability to add value to their businesses and plan their private lives.
 By developing new products and services, the Group provides customers with financial possibilities and advice to enhance their way of living and gives them the opportunity to pursue their goals.
-In 2012, Danske Bank Group had 5 million customers and generated DKK 47.7 billion in income.
+In 2014, Danske Bank Group had around 3.7 million customers and generated around DKK 44 billion in income.